-- Suppose you witness your string of dolphins turning blue/string of dolphins turning black.
+- Suppose you witness your string of dolphins turning blue or black.
 It may be due to spots created by rot.

 - Take the plant out of the pot and clean the roots in running water.
 Then cut the infected roots to control the rot.

 - If the infestation is too much to handle, you may need to change the potting soil and repot the plant entirely in new soil.

 You can still recover the plant from root rot if you see some healthy white roots.